maxlebedev/maleficer/README.md

 	- EffectArea could be take a radius, or every cell in the effect could have the cmp.
 Neither is necessarily better for when we eventually have a line spell.
 The radius is at least easier to track, and line can be another property on EffectArea
 	- flash_pos redraws screen first, so the flash and glyph aren't desynced
 		- this is the opposite of what flash does. maybe a bad idea?
+	- Should it be possible to ascend to a previous level (def not for now)
 # TODO:
 	- Should damage actually fizzle if the source is dead?
 We could just put src.name on the event, which allows the entity to die without issue.
 	- All effects on the targeting entity should get their targets filled in if they haven't already